How to Use git clone on Ubuntu: A Complete Beginner’s Guide to Cloning Git Repositories

 4.1 Using the –branch Option

-The git clone command provides the --branch (or -b) option to clone a specified branch.
+The git clone command provides the --branch (or -b) option.
+This allows you to clone a repository with a specified branch checked out.

 git clone --branch branch-name repository-URL